-Crossmichael (CMI) Housing (H) Sites
+Crossmichael (CMI) Housing (H) Site

-CMI.H1 (including part of CMI.H204) Extension to land at Templand (25 units allocated up to 2029)
+CMI.H1 Extension to land at Templand (25 units allocated up to 2029)

 The site forms an extension to the existing development at Templand.
 Future proposals for housing will require careful consideration of layout and design so not to overlook adjacent housing, reflecting the style, and be limited to no more than one and a half storey in height.
 A large proportion of the site lies within the Culgruff Non-Inventory Designed Landscape and the wider setting of Culgruff House Category B listed building, but the area proposed is undeveloped pasture land.
-Landscape and Biodiversity enhancement schemes are required to include assessment of impact on designed landscape and the creation of greenways/wildlife movement corridors along roads, footpaths and cycleways.
+However, landscape and biodiversity enhancement schemes will be required, including an assessment of the impact on the designed landscape and the creation of greenways/wildlife movement corridors along roads, footpaths and cycleways.
+In this context, the exact position and associated landscaping of the northern boundary of the site will be determined through the development management process.
 Footway and cycle links to the existing development will be required and a footway link should continue from the existing development along the site frontage.
 There is a watercourse on site which requires that a Flood Risk Assessment and Drainage Impact Assessment is carried out, to be agreed with the Council and SEPA.
 It will also require to include the impact on the Water and Waste Network to establish if additional infrastructure investment is necessary and to identify any parts of the site unsuitable for development.
 Details of the proposed road access will need to be considered to take account of the comments above.